aravinda-1402/Store-Demand-Forecasting-using-Time-Series-and-Neural-Networks/README.md

 ## 🎯 Project Goal

-The primary objective of this project is to develop a cutting-edge forecasting model utilizing advanced machine learning algorithms and sophisticated time-series analysis techniques.
+The primary objective of this project is to develop a cutting-edge forecasting model utilizing advanced machine-learning algorithms and sophisticated time-series analysis techniques.
 The model aims to deliver precise predictions of future sales across diverse retail outlets.
 By harnessing data-driven insights, this project seeks to revolutionize sales forecasting, enabling businesses to optimize inventory management, streamline resource allocation, and maximize profitability.

 ## 📊 Dataset Description